Conditional probability: Conditioning on an event of probability zero

 The Borel–Kolmogorov paradox demonstrates this with a geometrical argument.

 Conditioning on a discrete random variable

-Let X be a discrete random variable and its possible outcomes denoted V. For example, if X represents the value of a rolled die then V is the set $\{ 1, 2, 3, 4, 5, 6 \}$.
+Let X be a discrete random variable and its possible outcomes denoted V. For example, if X represents the value of a rolled dice then V is the set $\{ 1, 2, 3, 4, 5, 6 \}$.
 Let us assume for the sake of presentation that X is a discrete random variable, so that each value in V has a nonzero probability.